gsa-oes/office-of-evaluation-sciences/_collaborations/2203-3-gov-wide-pulse-survey.md

 Taken together, the results suggest that White employees and men believe that higher levels of support exist for employees from diverse backgrounds than for employees like themselves.
 Meanwhile Black, Hispanic, and female employees perceive that more similar levels of support are available for themselves and for employees from different backgrounds.
 This misalignment in the perceptions of the support available to employees from diverse backgrounds could have implications for workplace diversity, equity, and inclusion efforts and points to areas for further research.

-*To verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2203-3-analysis-plan-pulse-3.pdf" target="_blank">click here.</a>*
+*Verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2203-3-analysis-plan-pulse-3.pdf" target="_blank">on GitHub.</a>*

 <a class="usa-button" href="/assets/abstracts/2203-pulse-survey-abstract.pdf" target="_blank">View Abstract (PDF)</a>